smartcontractkit/documentation/docs/any-api/api-reference.md

 Similar to [sendOperatorRequest](#sendoperatorrequest), `sendOperatorRequestTo` sends a [Request](#chainlinkrequest) but allows the target oracle to be specified.
 It requires an address, a Request, and an amount, and returns the `requestId`.
 This allows a requesting contract to create and track requests sent to multiple oracle contract addresses.

-`sendOperatorRequestTo` emits a [ChainlinkRequested](#chainlinkrequested) event containing the request ID, if you would like to use it in your Web3 application.
+`sendOperatorRequestTo` emits a [ChainlinkRequested](#chainlinkrequested) event containing a request ID that you can use in your Web3 application.

 ```solidity example
 function requestPriceFrom(address _oracle)